instantX-research/InstantStyle/README.md

 }
 ```

-For any question, please feel free to contact us via haofanwang.ai@gmail.com.
+For any question, feel free to contact us via haofanwang.ai@gmail.com.